 Caputo has a particular flour called “Pizzeria” that comes in a blue bag.
 This flour is specially made for pizza.
 The results are simply amazing!

 If you are interested in learning more about the flour and the Caputo pizza flour, you can read our article at the below link.

 After flour, water is the second most significant component of pizza dough.
-Water will give the hydration the flour, and the other ingredients need to combine.
+Water will give hydration to the flour, and the other ingredients need to combine.

 Tap water should be fine in most places, but if you want to be safe, you can use purified bottled drinking water.

 Note: Do not use mineral water to make the dough.
 Mineral water lacks the minerals necessary for the yeast to develop the fermentation process.

 We have an article dedicated to water and the hydration process.
 If you are interested in learning more about how water affects your dough go to the below link.

 Yeasts are celled microorganisms that you can only see using a microscope.
 They have different uses, such as food sources.
 For example, like mushrooms, baker’s yeast is used to leaven dough, molds that ripen blue cheese, and molds that produce antibiotics for medical use.

 Yeast varies in size, depending on species and environment.
 For pizza purposes, the yeast is used in the fermentation process, where the carbohydrates are converted to carbon dioxide.
 Red Star has a more detailed explanation here.

 Fresh yeast, also known as “Cake Yeast,” has been used by bakers for decades and is still popular today.
 It is available in limited markets, and retailers often only stock it seasonally.